Skill Demand Index

 The median required depth is L4.
 Most employers want advanced proficiency — candidates who can lead projects and optimize processes.

-The most common pairings are Digital Marketing, SEO, Marketing Strategy, E-commerce, Communication.
+The most common pairings are Digital Marketing, SEO, Marketing Strategy, E-commerce, SQL.
 Strengthening these alongside Analytics improves your fit across more positions.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.